tommy-muehle/tooly-composer-script/README.md

 This option is useful if you want to be sure that the tool is from the expected author.

-*Note: There are no further dependencies in this library.
-Only PHP.*
-For the check you need a further [requirement](https://packagist.org/packages/tm/gpg-verifier) and a GPG binary in your $PATH variable.
+*Note: For the check you need a further [requirement](https://packagist.org/packages/tm/gpg-verifier) and a GPG binary in your $PATH variable.*

 You can add the requirement with this command:
 ```composer require tm/gpg-verifier```